"There are a lot of great singers in this world but not all are gifted with a voice that is

 In 2003 she released her first album ‘Special to Me’ for record label Coast to Coast and producer Philip Masure, in the folk studio (BE).
 This album was embraced by national radio stations like Radio 2 & 5.

 She toured dutch theatres from small rooms of 80 seats up to concert halls of 750 seats and decided to study a few elemental courses online with Berklee to gain more understanding of songwriting and production.

 She also loves to collaborate with other songwriters like Wyatt Easterling and Daithi Rua (worked with the Fureys/Clannad/Moya Brennan) and Guus Westdorp who wrote several top-1 hits for A-artists in the Netherlands.
 Or perform with Italian singer Alberto Napolitano, one of the heirs of the Genua school chanson.
 When the occasion rises she opens concerts for legendary band The Fureys.

-For her new album: Letting Go, she has collaborated with top producer and multi-platinum singer/songwriter Wyatt Easterling from Nashville: www.wyatteasterling.com This album is released January 2019 in the US and online worldwide by CPI.
+For her new album: Letting Go, she has collaborated with top producer and multi-platinum singer/songwriter Wyatt Easterling from Nashville: www.wyatteasterling.com This album is now available in the US and online worldwide.
 And again as the occasion arrises she's happily to play as a duo with Wyatt.